bitcathedrals/algorithms/README.md

 > With Skipping ran in: 0.47572994232177734

 ## Ordered Dict optimization to skipper - V8

+Major optimization, switch to an OrderedDict lookup, which allows us to index by char,position - but also traverse the elements by insertion age so all the positions are basically sorted.
+Now we just walk up the elements until we reach a stopping point for removing old entries and just break instead of iterating through the entire table every time like a filter function.

 > With Map length is: 95
 > With Map ran in: 0.27973079681396484